ChrisDevAI/portfolio-website/README.md

 # Personal Portfolio Website

-This frontend code is for my personal portfolio website.
+This repository contains the source code for my personal portfolio website, built with Next.js and Tailwind CSS.

-You're free to look at it or learn from it, but it's not intended for reuse, since my name and branding are embedded throughout.
+It serves as the main hub for my portfolio, resume, and project showcase.

-Built with Next.js and TailwindCSS
+You're welcome to explore, learn from, and reuse this code as a starting point for your own portfolio or personal site.
+However, this repository includes my personal branding, name, project content, and other identity-specific details, so those elements should be replaced before reuse.